StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 For details see [Linux install - configuration parameters](../../setup/install-stackstate/linux_install/install_stackstate.md#configuration-options-required-during-install "StackState Self-Hosted only").
 {% endtab %}
+{% tab title="StackState SaaS" %}
+For the StackState SaaS product, the address of the StackState Receiver API is provided on the StackPack page in the StackState UI after a StackPack has been installed.
+{% endtab %}
 {% endtabs %}

 ## Open source